 The mission of BMDS is to provide a forum that will present practical strategies, techniques and solutions through the presentation of interactive workshops, presenters, best practices and resources that will assist attendees in developing realistic models and concrete recommendations they can put into practice in their respective communities.
 The Symposium serves as a place for finding models of solution and not just a forum for pontification or “drive-by-conversation.”
-The Symposium becomes a place for transformative action and communication where young men and their older counterparts along with women alike; can share intellectual, emotional, spiritual and cultural opportunities for growth and development that will improve the quality of life for African American males, their families and their communities.
+The Symposium becomes a place for transformative action and communication where young men and their older counterparts along with women alike; can share intellectual, emotional, spiritual and cultural opportunities for growth and development that will improve the quality of life for Black males, their families and their communities.

-This year’s conference theme, “ Black Men Turn Up: Moving Dreams to Plans, Visions to Reality and Communities to Action” will address how our community of black men, inter-generationally, can assist one another in thinking and re-evaluating where they are as men, co-workers, lovers, husbands, fathers, brothers, and sons in a healthy and developmental manner (Madhubuti, 2004).
+This year’s conference theme, “Reaching Out for the Brothers: A Call to Action” will address how our community of Black men, intergenerationally, can assist one another in thinking and re-evaluating where they are as men, co-workers, lovers, husbands, fathers, brothers, and sons in a healthy and developmental manner (Madhubuti, 2004).

+Join us for the Black Male Development Symposium 2015; an experience you will not forget!
 BMDS: More Than Just a Conference: But a Movement of Change, Commitment and Clarity!

-Laura S. Reddick, M.A.
+Laura S. Reddick, M.A. – BMDS 2015 CONFERENCE CHAIR